 A traditional treat from India, buttermilk is a top source of probiotics.
 Before you start whipping up pancakes, it’s important to know that there are two different types of buttermilk.

 In addition to probiotics, buttermilk is a great source of calcium, vitamin B12, riboflavin, and phosphorus.
 Before you start stocking up, remember that probiotics can’t be heated.
-Opt for cold recipe and reap major benefits.
+Opt for a cold recipe and reap major benefits.